lesaint/lesaint.github.io/content/articles/2014-03-02-using_an_enum_instead_of_a_string_to_resolve_a_view_in_spring_mvc.md

----
-layout: post
-title: Using enum instead of String to resolve views in Spring MVC
+Title: Using enum instead of String to resolve views in Spring MVC
-tags:
- - Spring MVC
+Tags: Spring MVC
-categories: articles
-image:
- feature: feature_image_green.png
-redirect_from:
-  - /2014/03/02/using_an_enum_instead_of_a_string_to_resolve_a_view_in_spring_mvc.html
-comments: true
-share: true
----

 The project I'm currently working on uses Spring MVC.
 This framework is nice, mature and efficient.